40 Watt Club

 Low Yo Yo Stuff

-After two decades, this friendly music store has relocated and diversified its offerings, adding skateboards and skating accessories to its shelves of vinyl, CD, DVDs and other music goods.
-Make sure to pop your head in the tiny gallery tucked away in the back of the store as well.
-Vinyl collectors — don’t be fooled by the small storefront; Low Yo Yo has hundreds of thousands of records in warehouses.
-Just ask if there is something you can’t find!
+After two decades, this friendly music store has relocated and diversified its offerings, adding skateboards and skating accessories to its shelves of vinyl, CD, DVDs, and other music goods.
+Make sure to pop your head into the tiny gallery tucked away in the back of the store as well.
+Vinyl collectors, don’t be fooled by the small storefront; Low Yo Yo has hundreds of thousands of records in warehouses.
+Just ask if there is something you can’t find.

 Richard B. Russell Jr. Special Collections Library